A Satirical elegy

 No one but a few mossbacks will bemoan the demise of grammar.
 The rest will heave a sight of relief: no more lost sleep over absurd rules based on Latin, a language deader than dead.
 Americans have severed their ties to the old world once more, declared their independence and, beginning immediately, will no longer concede the authority of a language legislature which does not represent the majority.

-The official announcement is available in a
+The official announcement is available

 print and an audio version.The latter might be easier to follow since most citizens already are used to hearing lawmakers' garbled communiqués.